n42k/brikkit/README.md

 | Type | Type of the event ("join") | evt.getType() |

 #### Leave Event
-Is called when a player joins the server.
+Is called when a player leaves the server.
 ##### Usage
 `global.Brikkit.on('leave', evt => ...`
 ##### Fields